You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 F.E.
 Partridge Rubber Company: Changing The Face Of the Retail Tire Market

-The reason given in India Rubber World for this action was the need to expand both the size of its facilities and types of products.
+The reason given in India Rubber World for this action was the need to expand both the size of its facilities and the types of products.
 The article stated that the “enlarged facilities being thus provided for the manufacture of the company’s numerous lines of rubber goods, as well as special advantages for handling an increasing trade in druggists’ sundries, automobile tubes and tire accessories.”
-The move to Guelph was to allow the company to focus on what became its best-known product -automobile tires.
+The move to Guelph was soon to allow the company to focus on what became its best-known product -automobile tires.

 The decision to relocate was not made by one person alone.
 In fact, it involved the company’s Board of Directors.
-However, the driving force behind it was the company’s President, and founder – F. E. Partridge.
+However, the driving force behind it was the company’s President and founder, F. E. Partridge.

 FE Partridge: The Man behind the Company

-F. E. Partridge was born in Bowdoinham, Maine in 1873.
-He started to work in the rubber industry in 1894 at age 21.
+Frederick Everett Partridge was born in Bowdoinham, Maine, in 1873.
+He started to work in the rubber industry in 1894 at the age of 21.
 His first job was on the factory floor of the Maynard Rubber Co., a shoe factory in Claremont, New Hampshire.
-He worked his way up to superintendent, before moving to the Boston Woven Hose and Rubber Co., Cambridge, Massachusetts, where he took over the position of night superintendent.
-After a 4-year stint in Boston Partridge became general superintendent of the Combination Rubber Co. plant in Bloomfield, New Jersey.
-From there, he was to change countries as well as jobs, becoming first superintendent than manager of the Canadian Rubber Co., Montreal, Canada.
-Through hard work and dedication, he worked his way up to become vice-president of the company.
+He worked his way up to superintendent before moving to the Boston Woven Hose and Rubber Co., Cambridge, Massachusetts, where he took over the position of night superintendent.
+After a 4-year stint in Boston, Partridge became general superintendent of the Combination Rubber Co. plant in Bloomfield, New Jersey.

 In late 1916, shortly after its incorporation, Partridge introduced the notion of leaving Montreal for Guelph.
-Supported by his Board of Directors, the company went ahead and leased the facilities of Independent Rubber, taking over the space and machinery used by Standard Rubber in a factory on Metcalfe Street.
-Partridge was to remain in control of this factory until it went into liquidation in 1927.
+Supported by his Board of Directors, the company went ahead and leased the former facilities of Independent Rubber.
+It had been purchased by Guelph Tire & Rubber before renaming itself Standard Tire & Rubber.

 1. WH Miner, Montreal – Miner Rubber Company